Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Discussion

 In addition to a lack of proactive screening as a potential reason for the greater harassment our participants reported during online work, we hypothesize that clients may have a more depersonalized relationship with online-only sex workers than those they see in person.
-Prior work on harassment in other spaces suggests that depersonalising others contributes to harassment~\cite{fox2017women,postmes2002intergroup}.
-Further, men may be especially likely to depersonalize those of other gender identities; men make up the majority of sex work clientele~\cite{monto2004female}.
+Prior work consistently suggests that sexual harassment online is overwhelmingly directed at women~\cite{henry2018technology}, who comprise a majority of the sex working population and our sample.
+Further, prior work on harassment in other spaces suggests that depersonalising others contributes to harassment~\cite{fox2017women,postmes2002intergroup}.
+Men may be especially likely to depersonalize those of other gender identities; men make up the majority of sex work clientele~\cite{monto2004female}.
 Finally, as is noted in many studies of online harassment, including those specifically focused on harassment by those who identify as men, anonymity greatly increases harassment~\cite{rubin2019fragilemasculinity,blackwell2018online}.
 In digital sex work settings clients are typically anonymous.

 Power over online speech and harms is increasingly concentrated in the hands of platforms, especially in the adult industry~\cite{tiidenberg2021sex}.
 There are a number of potential solutions that platforms could leverage to proactively protect workers from harassment, many of which are currently implemented on other types of platforms or have been proposed in non-labor contexts.
 As Schoenebeck et al. note, reactive, carceral approaches to harassment management are pervasive across digital platforms~\cite{schoenebeck2021drawing}.
 Their participants (who were not explicitly digital workers nor sex workers) favored strategies such as apologies from harassers and, in line with sex workers' existing ``bad client lists,'' offender lists.
 Drawing on the latter, platforms that mediate digital labor, such as sex work, could consider digital fingerprint-based blocking (e.g., IP banning) of harassers from particular platforms.
 Of course, the latter does not stop a bad client from utilizing circumvention tactics.